kerillsm/lp-technical-interview/README.md

 ### Instalation

-1. Use `npx prisma` to initialize database
+1. Include all .env variables like in the example
-2. Include all .env variables like in the example
+2. Run `yarn` to install all packages
-3. Run `yarn` to install all packages
+3. Use `npx prisma migrate dev` to initialize database

 ### Development